Musiholic/bootcamp-project-1/README.md

 ((Plots found in Cell 17 of lyrics3.pynb)
 For unique lyrics, for popular songs, Mean: 148.58494957331266, Median: 139.0, Mode: 0, Variance: 13549.41533231497, Standard Deviation: 116.40195587839136.
 Again, popular music is using more unique words, than songs as a whole.
-Caveat to this finding, I kept in songs with 0 lyrics, some of these are 0 because of error, some are 0 because they have no lyrics, it is possible that fully cleaning the data that these findings may change.
+Caveat to this finding, I kept in songs with 0 lyrics, some of these are 0 because of error, some are 0 because they have no lyrics, it is possible that a fully cleaned datasetwould modidy these findings.
 For this reason, the distribution tables are all bimodal.
 This distribution charts of the formerly discussed data can be found here:
 (Plots found in Cell 12 of lyrics3.pynb)
 (Plots found in Cell 15 of lyrics3.pynb)
 (Plots found in Cell 18 of lyrics3.pynb)
 (Plots found in Cell 21 of lyrics3.pynb)
+For lyric count, for all songs, they were slightly positively correlated (0.0207) to days on the chart.
+The unique word count, for all songs, had a slightly negative correlation (-0.003) to days on the chart.
+This indicates that the amount of words is more important to song popularity than variety.
+(Plots found in Cell 22 of lyrics3.pynb)
+(Plots found in Cell 23 of lyrics3.pynb)
+Both total words, and unique words, for all songs have a slight positive correlation in regard to total streams of songs, at 0.022 and 0.003.
-Do the most popular artists have more Top 10 hits than other artists?
+**Do the most popular artists have more Top 10 hits than other artists?**
+Unlike the flash in the pan One-Hit-Wonder artists, the biggest artists in the world have multiple Top 10 hits.
+The Total Streams of an Arist is correlated positively (0.568) to the average position of their songs.
+Additionally, the higher amount of Top 10 songs an artist has, strongly positively correlates (0.922) to the amount of Total Streams of an Artist.
+(Plots found in Cell 29 of lyrics3.pynb) This chart shows a negative trend, but that is because a lower number indicates a higher chart position, so the negative correlation is actually a positive correlation.
+(Plots found in Cell 33 of lyrics3.pynb)

 # Branch Aaron
 - Used api to retrieve lyrics for the top 11000 streamed songs.
 These were used to analyze lyric data.